MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/index.md

 ms.service: "bing-maps"
 ---
 # Getting Started with Bing Maps

 To start developing with Bing Maps, choose the API(s) that is most appropriate for your platform and needs.

 ## Developer APIs

 The Bing Maps Platform offers a suite of controls and service APIs that you can use to add Bing Maps or geospatial services to your application.

+### Choose Your API

- **Choose Your API**: For a breakdown of the API by feature and platform, see [Choose Your API](http://www.microsoft.com/maps/choose-your-bing-maps-API.aspx) on the Bing Maps Platform website.
+For a breakdown of the API by feature and platform, see [Choose Your API](http://www.microsoft.com/maps/choose-your-bing-maps-API.aspx) on the Bing Maps Platform website.

+### Bing Maps Keys

- **Bing Maps Keys**: All APIs require a Bing Maps Key.
+All APIs require a Bing Maps Key.
 For information about the different types of keys, see [Create a Bing Maps Key](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).

+### Licensing

- **Licensing**: If you have a licensing question or want to request a quote, contact the Bing Maps licensing team [here](http://www.microsoft.com/maps/licensing/licensing.aspx).
+If you have a licensing question or want to request a quote, contact the Bing Maps licensing team [here](http://www.microsoft.com/maps/licensing/licensing.aspx).

+### Additional Resources

- **Additional Resources**: For developer guides, blogs and other resources, check out [Bing Maps Resources](http://www.microsoft.com/maps/developer-resources.aspx).
+For developer guides, blogs and other resources, check out [Bing Maps Resources](http://www.microsoft.com/maps/developer-resources.aspx).

-### Bing Maps APIs
+## Bing Maps APIs

 |||
 |-|-|